Best Questions To Ask In A Website RFP

 You’ve managed to convince everyone you need a new website.
-And, you know the Most Important Thing to Know Before Writing Your Website RFP – so you’ve determined which type of website RFP is best for you.
-Now, it’s just a matter of writing the RFP and getting it out there!
-Of course that sounds so much easier than it actually is.
-In this article we’ll share the top 12 best questions to ask in a website RFP.
+And, you know the most important thing to know before writing your website RFP – so you’ve determined which type of website RFP is best for you.
+Now, it’s just a matter of writing the RFP and getting it out to your future web agency!
+Of course, that sounds so much easier than it actually is.
+In this article, we’ll share the top 12 best questions to ask in a website RFP.

 Website RFPs usually fall into two categories – technical, or non-technical.

-A technical (aka executional) RFP focuses on the nuts and bolts of the solution.
+A Technical RFP focuses on the nuts and bolts of the solution.
 It frequently includes the technology and methodology to be used outlined within a very detailed requirements document.
 Most commonly, these RFPs are tactical in nature, and you’re simply in need of someone to execute the labor according to the specifications provided within your RFP itself.

 As an aside, we do not respond to simply tactical website RFPs.
 And, rarely respond to purely technical RFPs.
 In our experience, we can add the most value for our clients by helping them better understand their problems and ultimate objectives.
 Then, collaborate with them to build a custom solution.
 This includes their website and content, as well as consulting for creating internal processes and protocols to create content on an ongoing basis.
 It also includes reviewing their analytics and translating that data into actionable information.

-A non-technical (aka strategic) RFP speaks to the desired outcome or objectives, and asks candidates to recommend solutions.
+A Non-technical RFP speaks to your desired outcome or objectives and asks agencies to recommend solutions.
 These RFPs are usually relatively technology agnostic (though you may have a preference for open or closed source, or platforms that will easily integrate with existing infrastructure, but that is usually about it.)